 This morning, learn about the kibbutz movement, traditionally communal farming settlements that have diversified into capitalist enterprises.

 There are now around 270 kibbutzim and a visit to one offers an eye-opening look at what modern day-to-day life is like for its members.
 Also visit Qumran to see the caves where the oldest known biblical manuscripts in existence, the Dead Sea Scrolls, were found between 1947 and 1956.
 Continue along the shores of the Dead Sea to visit Masada.
 Enjoy a scenic cable-car ride to the top of the plateau and visit the UNESCO-listed ruins of the palace complex that was built by Herod the Great, King of Judaea.
 This symbolic site, which overlooks the Judaean Desert, is where 960 Jewish Zealots chose to end their lives rather than surrender to the Romans in the year 73 BC.
 Next, drive through the Judaean Desert to the Dead Sea which, at 400 metres below sea level, is the lowest point on Earth.
 If you like, take a float in the therapeutic waters said to be ten times saltier than any other sea!

-Then journey along the Jordan Valley to Jerusalem for a three-night stay at the the locally rated 3-star+ Prima Park Hotel (3Q).
+Then journey along the Jordan Valley to Jerusalem (182 miles, four hours) for a three-night stay at the 3-star+ Prima Park Hotel (3Q).
 B, D